-- Switch to a balanced diet – An extremely essential factor to keep you as prospective parent ready for pregnancy.
+- Switch to a balanced diet – An extremely essential factor to keep you as a prospective parent ready for pregnancy.
 Make sure your meals include enough fibres in the form of fruits and vegetables.
 Increase the consumption of leafy vegetables and cereals for a healthy dose of folic acid.
-Get some fish into your diet; after all, Omega 3 fatty acids are equally essential for the brain development of your future baby.
+Get some fish into your diet; after all, omega 3 fatty acids are equally essential for the brain development of your future baby.

 Recommended no. of servings

-Example of 1 Serving
+Example of 1 serving

 Rice and alternatives